 20- DIY Duck House with Deck and Pool

 Ducks need shelter and water and these free duck house plans will show you how to build a house that ducks will never want to leave.
-This YouTube video tutorial is easy to follow.

-This duck house is a simple design with a pitched roof and two doors that open the backside up for easy coop cleaning.
+This duck house on youtube is a simple design with a pitched roof and two doors that open the backside up for easy coop cleaning.
 The front of the structure has a deck with a pool in the center and a ramp.
 Ducks can waddle in and out of the house, go for a swim, get their daily exercise, and stay warm with an interior heat lamp in this well-designed fowl house.
 A bottom drain in the pool makes changing the pool water quick and easy so the ducks will always have access to clean water.

 The interior of the structure is heated and would be ideal for building in cold climates so chicks and adults will stay warm.